 How Payment Disputes Work

-One of the inherent risks of accepting card payments is receiving a payment dispute.
-It is important for your business to understand how the dispute process works at a high level and what parties are involved.
+One of the inherent risks of accepting card payments is receiving a payment dispute, also commonly known as a chargeback.
+It is important for your business to understand how the dispute process works at a high level and which parties are involved.

 What is a payment dispute?

-A payment dispute, also commonly known as a chargeback, occurs when a cardholder files a claim with their card-issuing bank to request a reversal of the charge.
-Disputes are a fixture of the card networks (Visa, MasterCard, and American Express) and exist to protect buyers from unauthorised transactions.
+A payment dispute or chargeback occurs when a cardholder files a claim with their card-issuing bank to request a reversal of the charge.
+Disputes are a fixture of the card networks (Visa, Mastercard and American Express) and exist to protect buyers from unauthorised transactions.